 The Transformative Power of BI in the Hotel Industry

-By Kevin Duncan, Senior Director, Strategic Commercial Initiatives at The Rainmaker Group, a Cendyn company
+By Kevin Duncan, Senior Director, Strategic Product Initiatives at Cendyn

 "Perhaps the most critical component for success of the modern enterprise is its ability to take advantage of all available information both internal and external."1